magento/merchdocs/src/tax/vertex-setup-products.md

     This is where having the data sorted by category helps, because it groups products of a similar type together.

-    In this example, the data includes clothing, sports gear,{% if "Default.EE-B2B" contains site.edition %} gift cards,{% endif %} and downloadable videos.
+    In this example, the data includes clothing, sports gear, gift cards, and downloadable videos.
 Because there is not a code available at this level for sports gear, you can leave those records blank, and complete them later in Vertex Cloud.

     - **Clothing**: `VTX04-00143`
-    - **Digital Goods**: `VTX04-00544`<!--{% if "Default.EE-B2B" contains site.edition %}-->
+    - **Digital Goods**: `VTX04-00544`
-    - **Gift Certificate/Cards**: `VTX04-02252`<!--{% endif %}-->
+    - {:.edition-ee}**Gift Certificate/Cards**: `VTX04-02252`
     - **Gear**: --

     Products that are uploaded without a tax category can later be assigned manually to the appropriate tax category at a more granular level.

 1. When the template is ready to upload, **Save** the CSV file.

-### Step 2: Upload the Data
+### Step 2: Upload the data

 1. To upload the completed template, click **Browse**.